Monday, September 8, 2025

 Melanie nodded in agreement with a gentle smile, her face having returned to a normal colour again.
 She felt as if a huge weight of worry had been lifted from her shoulders.

-"Let's head on down before the rest of the team starts wondering whether we're coming down yet" Reubemont said.
+"Let's head on down before the rest of the team starts wondering where we disappeared off to" Reubemont said.
 Melanie followed closely behind him.
-Her mind felt so much more relaxed now, however she was now going to be a bit more mindful over how she sought comfort in stressful moments.
+Her mind felt so much more relaxed now, however she was now going to be a bit more mindful over how she sought comfort during stressful moments.

 Eventually the ramp ended at a circular plaza with a large crystal aetheryte spinning on its axis in the middle of the plaza above a golden setting set in a stone dias.
 Many people were gathered around the aetheryte fanning away at the morning heat or resting at one of the few benches that lined the edges of the plaza.
 Nearby a stone building acting as a tunnel housed several small stalls inside it where traders called out to the locals eager to sell their wares.
 Reubemont ushered his group towards the building and they began to browse through the various items on display.